Gamydas/shell_Projekt/README.md

 Limitations and Syntax:
 General Syntax
-- sequential commands via ; and backgroung execution via & are not yet implemented
+- sequential commands via ; and background execution via & are not yet implemented
 - the Syntax for a command looks like this : cmd -flags (if there are any) target (if there is one)

-Redrections:
+Redirections:
 - Redirections only work in succession i.e. ls file.txt file2.txt > output.txt 2> error.txt and not with seperate commands strung inbetween
 - Redirection command can also be first in line i.e. > file.txt ls

 Builtins:
 - type does not yet support preexisting linux programs like wc, ls, grep etc.

-Tab Completition:
+Tab Completion:
-- works for full and partial completition(in case of multiple matches)
+- works for full and partial completion(in case of multiple matches)
-- does not yet support nested completition or printing out all options on double tab
+- does not yet support nested completion or printing out all options on double tab

 Pipelining:
 - an example for the general pipelining syntax is: ls | grep main | wc